 When thinking about what to do in London with kids, museums often top the bill.
-These are my favourite and best London museums for kids and what makes them even more special is that they are all free admission!
+These are my favourite and best London museums for kids and what makes them even more special is that the vast majority of them are free admission!

-Free museums in London for kids are great if you’re travelling on a budget to the UK but also great if you’re not sure how your family will enjoy the museums.
+Free London museums for kids are great if you’re travelling on a budget to the UK but also great if you’re not sure how your family will enjoy them.

 It makes for a much less stressed day knowing that if you’re not all enjoying it, or it’s just a bad travel day and you need to decamp to a park to let off steam and have an ice cream, you’ve not just wasted a whole heap of money in the process!